 This video features a Canadian driver installing chains equipped with a locking device and using a key (or tightening tool) to tighten the cam style adjusters.

 This video features a driver installing "double" chains around two side-by-side drive axle tires at once.

 In spite of reports that the road over Donner Pass had been closed on and off all day, her dispatch manager insisted that she "chain up ASAP."
-The magazine stated,

 No stranger to driving in bad weather, Ferguson said she felt that her life, as well as the lives of her trainee in the truck with her and others on the road, would have been in danger had she driven on Donner Pass during hazardous weather conditions.